GLOBAL ECONOMY-Surveys show coronavirus pandemic savaging global economy

 But some analysts say infinite monetary policy easing may not be enough and fiscal steps are crucial.
 The latest U.S. effort on that front remains stalled in the Senate as Democrats said it contained too little money for hospitals and not enough limits on funds for big business.

+Mnuchin will chair a conference of G7 finance ministers and central bankers early on Tuesday, according to a source familiar with the plans.

+Euro zone finance ministers will meanwhile discuss proposals by the European Commission to deploy the bloc's bailout fund, which has 410 billion euros of unused lending power.

-Finance and monetary leaders from the world's 20 largest economies agreed on Monday to develop an "action plan" to respond to the pandemic that the International Monetary Fund now expects to trigger a global recession, but offered no specifics.
+With the International Monetary Fund predicting a global recession, the world's 20 largest economies agreed on Monday to develop an "action plan", but without specifics.

-"For the U.S. economy to be able to come out of the current crisis and the ongoing recession relatively unscathed, more radical policy interventions will be needed in the next few weeks," Anna Stupnytska, global head of macro and investment strategy at Fidelity International, said.
+"For the U.S. economy to be able to come out of the current crisis and the ongoing recession relatively unscathed, more radical policy interventions will be needed in the next few weeks," said Anna Stupnytska, global head of macro and investment strategy at Fidelity International.

-Speculation is mounting that data due on Thursday will show U.S. jobless claims rose an eye-watering 1 million last week, with forecasts ranging as high as 4 million.
+Speculation is mounting data on Thursday will show U.S. jobless claims rose an eye-watering 1 million or more last week.

-Goldman Sachs warned the U.S. economy could contract by an annual rate of 24% in the second quarter, 2-1/2 times greater than the previous biggest contraction in the period after World War Two.
+Goldman Sachs warned the U.S. economy could contract by an annual rate of 24% in the second quarter, 2-1/2 times greater than the previous biggest contraction, after World War Two.

 (Additional reporting by Jonathan Cable in London and Michael Nienabar in Berlin Writing by Marius Zaharia and John Chalmers Editing by Catherine Evans)